 Executive Compensation & Employee Benefits

-We advise on design, adoption and operation of employee benefit plans, including retirement, deferred compensation, disability and life insurance, health, dental, and vision plans.
-We represent client with plans under audit from the IRS or U.S. DOL.
+We advise on design, adoption and operation of employee benefit plans, including retirement, deferred compensation, disability and life insurance, health, dental and vision plans.
+We represent clients with plans under audit from the IRS or U.S. DOL.
 When necessary, we guide our clients in the correction of errors in the operation of their benefit plans.

 Chambers USA recognizes our Labor & Employment practice among the most notable in Massachusetts.